-The American soprano, Marlaina Owens, a native of Los Angeles, has concertized throughout Austria, France, Germany, and the United States.
-Her operatic credits include Adele and Rosalinda in Die Fledermaus, Nella in Gianni Schicchi, Second Lady in Die Zauberflöte, Lover in Il Tabarro, and the title role in Suor Angelica.
-Equally home in both theater and music, Owens’ performance artistry is shaped by her captivating stage presence, stylistic versatility and keen sense of dramatic timing.
-Her engagements in the 2021-22 season include playing Anastasio in Long Beach Opera’s production of Handel’s Giustino, and a young artist position with Opera Santa Barbara Chrisman Studio Program.
-She will also join Chicago Lyric in their productions of Puccini’s Tosca and Blanchard’s Fire Shut Up in My Bones.
+Described as a “velvet-voiced soprano”, Marlaina Owens, a native of Los Angeles, has concertized throughout Austria, France, Germany, and the United States.
+A 2022-2023 Fulbright scholar, Marlaina is driven by a desire to champion the work of African American classical compositions.
+Much like operatic inspirations Jessye Norman and Kathleen Battle accomplished with “The Magic of Spirituals” at Carnegie Hall, Marlaina hopes to bring to the light those works which have historically garnered less praise than their classical contemporaries.
+Her desire to look to the past to inform the present brought her to the Fulbright; ultimately leading her to investigate the musical similarities between the Parisian Jazz Age and the Harlem Renaissance.
+Marlaina also took advantage of her time in Paris to further explore operatic repertoire under the tutelage of Sylvia Kevorkian and Jory Vinikour.
+Marlaina’s operatic credits include Anastasio in Handel’s Giustino, Adele and Rosalinda in Strauss’ Die Fledermaus, Nella in Puccini’s Gianni Schicchi, Lover in Puccini’s Il Tabarro, Second Lady in Mozart’s Die Zauberflöte, and the title role in Puccini’s Suor Angelica.
+Equally home in both theater and music, Owens’ performance artistry is shaped by her captivating stage presence, stylistic versatility, and keen sense of dramatic timing.
+Her engagements in the 2021-22 season include playing Anastasio in Long Beach Opera’s production of Handel’s Giustino and a young artist position with Opera Santa Barbara Chrisman Studio Program.
+Later that year, Marlaina also joined Chicago Lyric in their productions of Puccini’s Tosca and the Grammy Award Winning opera, Terrance Blanchard’s Fire Shut Up in My Bones.